Monopoly Short Game Rules: One person is assigned to be banker. They win.

 - This technique is most useful if you will need a taxable non-registered investment account as part of your retirement planning.
-If all you need is what you save in your TFSAs, RRSPs, and CCPC (soon to be capped at ~$50K investment income per year), then it may not be needed.
+If all you need is what you save in your TFSAs, RRSPs, and CCPC (without running afoul of the new CCPC passive income rules), then it may not be needed.

 - If you and your spouse make very similar incomes, then a joint account with equal contributions would likely make the most sense for estate purposes (bypassing probate).
 Of course, income splitting in general wouldn’t matter to you anyway.